Graduate Catalog

 Master of Arts in Art Therapy

-This degree program is for students who wish to become art therapists in community mental health agencies, programs serving children, adolescents and/or families, the criminal justice or juvenile justice system, other community and educational settings, as well as private practice.
+This degree program is for students who wish to become art therapists in community mental health agencies, programs serving children, adolescents, adults and/or families, the criminal justice or juvenile justice system, other community and educational settings, as well as private practice.

 Degree Requirements